aRc-rAy/Batua/README.md

-# 📱 PaymentTracker (Batua) - Privacy-First Expense Tracking
+# 📱 SpendBook - Privacy-First Expense Tracking

 A comprehensive Android app for tracking daily expenses with smart SMS detection, analytics, and professional insights.
 Take control of your finances with intelligent categorization and detailed spending reports.